JohnathanKhoa/NurtreeWeb/README.md

 80% components made from scratch, with all reusable UI functionality separated into their respective tsx files.
 Logic separated on server components,and hooks and states handled by client components

-Featuring Animated loaders, Image cards, Index containers, Track tables, User libraries, Responsive videos, Embeds and Iframes, Searchable input, Custom design
+Featuring Animated loaders, Image cards, Index containers, Track tables, User libraries, Responsive videos, Embeds and Iframes, Searchable input

+Authentication with NextAuth and Spotify Provider

+Interfaced types for Spotify API responses

+lib folder with modular fetch API

-Dynamic page router, API routes, automated caching for commonly reused paths
+Dynamic page slugs, API routes, automated caching for commonly reused paths

 Key Metadata attribution for maximum exposure as well as accommodate REQUIRED Spotify Guidelines and Developer License Agreement